 5. Sorting out troubles together

 The initial few months of living in would be nothing less than a honeymoon.
-But once the charm fades, there would be room for fights, arguments and irritations.
+But once the charm fades, there would be fights, arguments, and irritations.
 As a couple, you should know how to deal with them calmly.
 Do not make the mistake of taking a harsh decision and ending it all for a petty fight or disagreement.
 Learn to kiss and make up to keep the flame of love burning.
+You can take this quiz on what you and your partner will fight about here.

 6. Give in to desires and fantasies